SpaceSharp/Scripting/README.md

 // Clears Log Window
 clearLogs()

+// Activates logging console output into a file on script unload toggleDebugLogs(bool debug)

-// Returns the slot containing your requested item
+// Returns the slot containing your requested item.
+If no slot was found, returns 0.
 // Item code can be found on LoL Wiki
 // For example BOTRK can be found here: https://leagueoflegends.fandom.com/wiki/Blade_of_the_Ruined_King
 // BOTRK code is 3153